 Invitation to a Royal Garden Party

-The Queen hosts three Royal Garden Parties every year, attended by about 8,000 people.
-Invited guests come from all backgrounds, most of whom are nominated by charities and public sector organisations for their service to their communities.
+The King hosts three Royal Garden Parties every year, attended by about 8,000 people.
+Invited guests come from all backgrounds.
+Most of these are nominated by charities and public sector groups for their service to others.

 Once inside a Garden Party around 27,000 cups of tea are served.
 20,000 sandwiches and 20,000 slices of cakes are consumed.

-The Queen and The Duke of Edinburgh, accompanied by other members of the Royal Family, speak to a broad range of people from all walks of life, all of whom have made a positive impact on their community.
+The King and The Queen Consort, and other members of the Royal Family, speak to a range of people from all walks of life.
+All of these have made a positive impact on their community.

-For a Garden Party, gentlemen wear morning dress or lounge suits, while women wear day dress, usually with hats or fascinators.
+For a Garden Party, gentlemen wear morning dress or lounge suits.
+Women wear day dress, normally with hats or fascinators.
 National dress and uniform are also often worn.

-If you feel that someone in South Yorkshire has made a major contribution to life in the community, or has provided exceptional service in any other way, you could recommend that they are invited to this special event by writing to the Lord-Lieutenant.
+If you think someone in South Yorkshire has made a major change to the community you could suggest that they're invited to this event.
+You can do this by writing to the Lord-Lieutenant.

-The Lord-Lieutenant is responsible for co-ordinating and submitting nominations on behalf of the county.
+The Lord-Lieutenant is in charge of planning and submitting nominations on behalf of the county.

 Draft nomination letter